Permission Troubleshooting

 Reference: api/queries/permission.md, schemas/formats.md

-Symptom: Database query for permission_hash returns no results
+Symptom: Database query for hash permission returns no results

-Cause: Permission hash level not set or query incorrect
+Cause: Hash permission levels not set or query references old schema

 Diagnosis: